solutionnuts/EmComMap/docs/gettingstarted/installation.rst

     sudo apt install apache2 -y

-3. Test the install by opening a web browser and going to ``http://<hostname or IP>:8080``.
+3. Test the install by opening a web browser and going to ``http://<hostname or IP>``.
 You should see this page.

 .. image:: _images/apache-works.png
     :alt: Apache Test Page